Romford's Sapphire Ice and Leisure Centre will inspire new regeneration in Havering

 Complex challenge - delivering a suspended Ice Rink

-The swimming pool area is heated to 30ºC and has a relative humidity of 80%.
-The ice rink above needs to maintain a temperature of -5ºC.
-Extensive steelwork protection was provided to help future-proof the structure for years to come.
+The swimming pool area is heated to 30ºC and has a relative humidity of 80%, while the ice rink above needs to maintain a temperature of -5ºC.
+This required a high level of insulation and extensive steelwork protection to help future-proof the structure for years to come.

 The Sapphire Ice and Leisure is named after the sapphire reign of Queen Elizabeth II, the longest-ever serving British monarch and the first to celebrate a sapphire jubilee.The multi-million pound scheme is one of Havering's most ambitious developments to date.

-The facility is based on Western Road in Romford and is designed with the ice-rink above the swimming pool which is only the third of its kind in the UK.
+Having an ice-rink above the swimming pool makes this only the third of its kind in the UK.
+The centre includes:

 - a 25m eight-lane lane main pool